 POTS stands for Plain Old Telephone Service.
 A POTS line is a business phone line.
 POTS lines are traditional analog phone service businesses use for voice, fax, DSL and alarm lines.
 A POTS line can cost anywhere from 20 to 60 dollars per month.

+Generally, a POTS line can cost anywhere from 20 to 60 dollars per month.
 Business phone lines are the dumping grounds for tacked on fees.
 A $40 a month business line typically carries another $10 in fees and surcharges.
 That’s a 25% markup, and that’s not counting sales tax or subsidy charges.

-It’s easy for businesses to turn their focus away from POTS because it seems to be a low cost service, especially compared to a MPLS network or a GigE internet connection, but a large corporation could be spending thousands of dollars a month for their inventory of POTS lines.
+It’s easy for small businesses to turn their focus away from POTS because it seems to be a low cost service, especially compared to a MPLS network or a GigE internet connection, but a large corporation could be spending thousands of dollars a month for their inventory of POTS lines.

-Business Phone Line Repricing – If the majority of your POTS lines are with the same incumbent phone company, contact your account rep and inquire about volume pricing.
+If the majority of your POTS lines are with the same incumbent phone company, contact your account rep and inquire about volume pricing.
 If your carrier rep claims that bulk pricing doesn’t exist, work through a telecom consultant who has an agency relationship with that carrier.
 Telecom consultants act as customer advocates and have to prove their value.
 If volume pricing is available, a telecom consultant will make you aware of it.

-Business Phone Line Transformation – If you have a number of POTS lines at any given location, it might pay to convert them to PRI.
+If you have a number of POTS lines at any given location, it might pay to convert them to PRI.
 PRI offers 23 channels, which can be shared by a number of employees.
 For example, 40 POTS lines could cost $2000 a month.
 40 employees could share one PRI, which would cost about $500 a month.
 POTS lines could also be converted to SIP.
 SIP stands for Session Initiation Protocol.
 SIP trunks are voice paths over the internet and they’re less expensive than POTS lines and carry fewer taxes and surcharges.

-Business Phone Line Aggregation – If you are a large, multi-location company and you have hundreds of POTS lines spread out across the country, supplied and billed by different carriers, POTS consolidation is something you should consider.
+If you are a large, multi-location company and you have hundreds of POTS lines spread out across the country, supplied and billed by different carriers, POTS consolidation is something you should consider.
 POTS aggregators can provide one bill and one point of contact for your entire POTS inventory.
 This can greatly reduce the administrative costs related to the service.

 If you would like help inventorying, auditing, managing, and lowering the cost of your Business Phone Line inventory, contact CarrierBid today.